 Risk Risk Ranking Proposed Treatments Within Existing Resources?
 There is a risk that visitors to Shoal Bay will drink within the existing AFZ area that has not been suspended.
 Medium NSW Police have supported the temporary suspension of alcohol in the Shoal Bay AFZ for the event and will resource the area and surrounds as required.
+Yes There is a risk that broken glass and litter could accumulate and be left behind from the event.
+Medium Relevant sections in Council have been notified of the event and Council will increase the waste management in place if necessary.
 Yes

-There is a risk that Medium Relevant sections in Council Yes broken glass and litter have been notified of the could accumulate and be event and Council will left behind from the increase the waste event. management in place if necessary.